During the lease term in Bristow

 - Provide necessary services, or

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Bristow.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental property.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Bristow.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you rent out your rental in Bristow
+- Before you rent out your property in Bristow

 - Collections and evictions